12.09: Barnett Newman, Voice of Fire

 Hello, and welcome to Listening to Art.
 I’m William Denton.

-That was Apparition of Face and Fruit Dish on a Beach by Salvador Dalí.
+That was Voice of Fire by Barnett Newman.
 I hope you enjoyed listening to it as much as I did.

 For more information and links to things I’ve mentioned, please visit listeningtoart.org.

 Listening to Art is licensed under a Creative Commons Attribution 4.0 International License.

 All web sites accessed as of date of publication.

 Denton, William.
 “Barnett Newman, Voice of Fire.”
 Listening to Art 01, no. 07 (13 August 2017). https://listeningtoart.org/01.07/.

 ⸻.
 “Barnett Newman, Voice of Fire.”
 Listening to Art 02, no. 09 (15 March 2018). https://listeningtoart.org/02.09/.

 ⸻.
 “Barnett Newman, Voice of Fire.”
 Listening to Art 03, no. 12 (01 November 2018). https://listeningtoart.org/03.12/.